-- UVM Extension faculty were successful in securing over 4.2 million dollars in grants and contracts for outreach activities in Vermont.
+- UVM Extension faculty was successful in securing over $4.2 million in grants and contracts for outreach activities in Vermont.

-- More than 8,000 youth were reached with UVM Extension programs.
+- More than 9,400 youth contacts were made with UVM Extension programs.

-- The "Across the Fence" daily television program reached an estimated 20,000 households each day.
+- "Across the Fence," UVM Extension's daily television program, reached an estimated 20,000 households each day.

 Together we can ....